DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

 ## Custom Axis Types

 You can also use custom axis types.
-For this, assign an array of scale options objects to the `Scale` plugin's `extensions` property.
-The following example demonstrates how to use a the logarithmic scale with d3 plugins:
+For this, assign an array of scale configuration objects to the `Scale` plugin's `extensions` property.
+The following example demonstrates how to use a logarithmic scale with d3 plugins:

 .embedded-demo({ "path": "chart-basic/logarithm", "showThemeSelector": true })